martonistvan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I tried several scenarios to train the model and get at least 0.93 accuracy on the validation set.
 I applied the following parameters:
-    - EPOCHS = 60
+    - EPOCHS = 30
     - BATCH_SIZE = 128
     - RATE = 0.002

- with these parameters I could reach 0.931 accuracy in epoch 55 (see attached HTML).
+with these parameters I could reach 0.931 accuracy in epoch 23 (see attached HTML).
+By using normalized dataset during training the accuracy of each epoch is higher than in case of training with non-normalized data.

-Test set accuracy: 0.902
+Test set accuracy: 0.886

 I used LeNet architecture to train the model.